-Air Fryer Chicken Strips are made from scratch, and are crispy crunchy and delicious without frying!
+Air Fryer Chicken Strips are made from scratch, and are crispy crunchy and delicious without frying!Jump to Recipe

 I tried chicken tenders in the air fryer and they turned out super delicious!
 Crispy, crunchy, juicy and so freaking good!
 My boys loved them!

 You will need 1 1/2 lbs of boneless, skinless chicken breasts cut into strips.
 The size of the strips is up to you!

 Just cut the chicken into desired strips, making sure they are close to the same size so they will cook evenly in the air fryer.

 The breading is very similar to my Homemade Chicken Nuggets.

 I use flour, cornstarch, seasoning salt, onion powder, garlic powder, black pepper, chili powder and paprika.